crebollarramirez/cse15l-lab-reports/lab-report-1-week-2.md

 Once you type in your password correctly you will be connected to the ieng6 server and given information about your account.

 ![Image](screenshot4.PNG)

+# Trying Some Commands

+# Moving Files with "scp"

+# Settings an SSH key

+# Optimizing Remote Running